 No, there is no cure.
 But thanks to science, people who are living with HIV often live long, healthy lives.

-There is an extremely small number of cases where a person with HIV was cured of their infection with a type of stem-cell transplant.
-But these cases can't be replicated on a large scale: The transplants are extremely difficult to do, and they're potentially deadly.
-Since HIV treatment works incredibly well, there's no need for a life-threatening, risky procedure to try curing it.
+There is an extremely small number of cases where a person with HIV was cured of their infection with a type of bone marrow transplant.
+But these cases haven't been replicated on a large scale: The procedures are extremely difficult to do, and they're potentially deadly.

 Meanwhile, researchers across the world are exploring a number of different potential ways to cure HIV more safely and reliably.
 But we're probably still many years away from having a cure.

 Many HIV activists also feel that, even if there is a cure, there may be unequal access to it -- as there currently is with the cure for hepatitis C.

 Will HIV Affect How I Live My Daily Life?

 Living with HIV can have serious consequences for your body, but those physical effects can be prevented or treated by taking medication prescribed by a health care professional.
 That takes care of your body -- but what about your mental health and well-being?

 While the medical community has worked hard to make HIV a manageable, chronic illness, our society still has a long way to go in eradicating HIV stigma and making the lives of people living with HIV easier.